arieldeveloper/assembly-nes/README.md

 ./compile.sh
 ```

-If you're on Windows, please modify the script to match the Windows requirements.
+If you're on Windows, please modify the script as needed.

 ## Usage

-How to use the game ** coming soon
+Depending on how your emulator is configured, use the mapped up, down, right, left buttons to move the character.

 ## Code Details

 ### Hardware
 The nes has no persistent storage or operating system.
-It has 2k worth of RAM for us to execute our program and the cartridge gives us ROM, with the code and sprites.
-In more complex games theres extra features
+It has 2k worth of RAM for us to execute our program and the cartridge gives us ROM, containing the code and sprites

-The cart file includes a header which must be in a specific format to be identified as a NES game
+The `header.asm` file includes a header which is in a specific format for emulators to recognize the file as an NES game.

-Since there is no operating system on the NES, we need to provide our own interrupt handler.
+Since there is no operating system on the NES, we need to provide our own interrupt handles, which are found under `/vector_table`.

-### Graphics

-#### Colour palettes

-#### Sprites

 # Sources